Manage dimension groups

 In the sub-dimension group column, add the entities, then map the accounts to those entities.

 Use the other groups functionality to manage your accounts, such as export to and import from Microsoft Excel to help with the mapping process, and clone a group and filter the mapped and unmapped items in each column (group).
-See the other sections on this page to learn how to to do all of this.
+See the other sections on this page to learn how to do all of this.

 Apply a custom sort order to the entities, if required.